Finding the right flights for travellers fast with Google Cloud Platform

 Online travel ticket retail is a highly competitive industry, where speed and responsiveness to customer search queries can make the difference between success or failure in every sale.
 Travix depends on aging GDSs for content that can create waiting times of up to eight seconds in retrieving results, and caching alone is an insufficient solution as the content changes multiple times a day.
 Travix also looks to increase the speed of the customer experience by saving time in every other element of their data processing, such as content replacement, filtering and sorting.

-“Using Google Container Engine, powered by Kubernetes, made updates simple and very fast.
+“Using Google Kubernetes Engine, powered by Kubernetes, made updates simple and very fast.
 Boot up time is really a factor, too, because it affects how quickly we can put together a test environment or build a new machine.
 Some platforms we tested took 15 minutes to do that.
-Container Engine takes a fraction of the time.” — Stephan Vinkenborg, Head of Software Engineering, Travix International
+Kubernetes Engine takes a fraction of the time.” — Stephan Vinkenborg, Head of Software Engineering, Travix International

 Enhancing stability and data analysis to benefit customers